lucasfraulin/SoapKnights/README.txt

-#SOAP KNIGHTS PROTOTYPE
+#SOAP KNIGHTS

 Author: Lucas Fraulin
 Student number: 250963527
 Email: lfraulin@uwo.ca

+Group Members: Jiyong Song, Andrew Domfe

 ## FEATURES

+- Four Levels
-- Single Level
+	- Level 1
 		- 2 Dirt piles to clean up
-	- 1 Slime enemy to kill
+		- 1 Basic Slime enemy to kill
 		- 1 Water fall (showing dirty water)
 		- 1 Lever to purify the water (changes to clean water)
-	- When all dirt piles are cleaned and the slime enemy is dead then you go to the lever and pull it to purify the water supply and cleanse the kingdom completing the level
+		- When all dirt piles are cleaned and the slime enemy is defeated then you go to the lever and pull it to purify the water supply and cleanse the kingdom completing the level
+	- Level 2
+		- 3 Dirt piles to clean up
+		- 2 Basic Slime enemies, 2 Patrolling Slime enemies to kill
+		- 1 Entrance and 1 Exit door
+		- When all dirt piles are cleaned and the slime enemy is defeated then you go to the exit door and interact with it to complete the level
+	- Level 3
+		- 6 Dirt piles to clean up
+		- 4 Baisc Slime enemies, 2 Ranged Slime enemies to kill
+		- 1 Entrance and 1 Exit door
+		- When all dirt piles are cleaned and the slime enemy is defeated then you go to the door and interact with it to complete the level
+	- Boss Level
+		- 1 Boss enemy with two different phases to kill
+		- 1 Water fall (showing dirty water)
+		- 1 Lever to purify the water (changes to clean water)
+		- In first phase, enemy flies around and does ranged attack
+		- In second phase, enemy runs on the ground and does melee attack
+		- When boss is dead then you go to the lever and pull it to purify the water supply and cleanse the kingdom to beat the game

 - Playable character (Soap Knight)
 	- Movement